-I am a geoscientist with a broad interest in processes that shape the surface of the Earth.
-Combining field observations, remote sensing, geochronology, laboratory experiments, and geochemical analyses, I am particularly invested in understanding the time- and spatial scales over which Earth’s surface processes act and interact to form the landscapes that we live in.
+I am a geoscientist with a broad interest in the dynamics and the time- and spatial scales of Earth’s surface processes.
+Combining field observations, remote sensing, geochronology, laboratory experiments, and geochemical analyses, I am particularly invested in studying links between active tectonics, erosion processes, and chemical cycles.

 Currently, I am a postdoctoral researcher at the German Research Center for Geosciences (GFZ) in Potsdam, Germany, where I started my latest project together with Niels Hovius and a number of collaborators.
 We study the weathering of silicate and carbonate rocks in rapidly uplifting landscapes and the importance of floods and landslides in controlling weathering in these landscapes.

 Previously, I completed my PhD at the University of California, Santa Barbara (UCSB), working with Douglas Burbank.
 There, we studied variations of tectonic uplift rates of a series of folds across timescales of years to millions of years, as well as the stunningly rapid erosion of these folds by alluvial rivers.
 In addition, together with Chris Paola at St Anthony Falls Laboratory, we developed a model for the lateral erosion of topography using sandbox experiments.

 Please have a look around the site for more information on current and past projects and do not hesitate to contact me with any questions.